Lost-Empire-Entertainment/Elypso-engine/_external_shared/KalaWindow/README.md

 - native message loop
 - built in crash handler (previously known as KalaCrashHandler, now only maintained in this repository codebase)
 - OpenGl 3.3 context
-- shader system with compilation and hot reload (recompile shaders at runtime)
-- texture system with hot reload (can modify raw pixel data for each texture)

 ---